PokeHydre/Poke-s-MIDI-Checklist/README.md

 - ICEWiimaker/Xinyu Qian's Ordinary Disco
 - Infernis's Solar Sect of Mystic Wisdom
 - Infernis's 100,000 Steps to Elysium
-- Infernis's Septette for the Dead Princess
+- Infernis's Septette for the Dead Princess [WIP]
 - Infernis's The Dark Blowhole
 - Infernis's Crazy Backup Dancers
 - Infernis's Welcome to Youkai Temple [Previously worked on but placed on hold]